-Prof. Gil Seinfeld teaches and writes in the areas of federal courts and jurisdiction.
-Prior to joining the Law School faculty, he was an associate at the law firm of Wilmer Cutler Pickering Hale & Dorr, where he focused on appellate litigation.
-Prof. Seinfeld also served as a law clerk to Justice Antonin Scalia of the U.S. Supreme Court and the Hon.
+Gil Seinfeld, the Robert A. Sullivan Professor of Law, is the associate dean for academic programming.
+He teaches and writes about federal jurisdiction, the constitutional law of federalism, and civil procedure.
+His recent scholarly work explores the role of national unity in shaping the contours of our constitutional law.
+Prior to joining the faculty, Professor Seinfeld was an associate at the law firm of Wilmer Cutler Pickering Hale & Dorr, where he focused on appellate litigation.
+Professor Seinfeld also served as a law clerk to Justice Antonin Scalia of the U.S. Supreme Court and to the Hon.
 Guido Calabresi of the U.S. Court of Appeals for the Second Circuit.
 In between these clerkships, he was a fellow in the Program in Law and Public Affairs at Princeton University.
-Prof. Seinfeld holds an AB in government from Harvard College and earned his JD,
+Professor Seinfeld holds an AB in government from Harvard College and earned his JD,

 magna cum laude, from Harvard Law School, where he was managing editor of the

 Harvard Law Review.
 In 2006, he was the recipient of the Law School's L. Hart Wright Award for Excellence in Teaching.
 His scholarly work has been published in numerous law reviews, including the

 California Law Review.
 Professor Seinfeld is admitted to practice in New York.